What is Microgynon, and how does it work?

 Microgynon Frequently Asked Questions

 Is there a best contraceptive pill that you can use?

-There are many various tablets accessible, each of which is somewhat different.
+There are many various tablets accessible, each of which is moderately different.
 Therefore, while there is no such thing as a “best contraceptive pill,” certain pills may be more effective for you than others, and others may not be suited for you.
-In addition, the hormones in each tablet are somewhat different and, in some cases, in different doses, so choosing the optimum pill for you may need some trial and error under the supervision of a medical professional.
+In addition, the hormones in each tablet are partially different and, in some cases, in different doses, so choosing the optimum pill for you may need some trial and error under the supervision of a medical professional.

 Read our physicians’ guidance on choosing the best contraceptive pill for you if you need help determining which medication is ideal for you.

 Is it possible that the pill may cause me to bleed between periods?